bsappe/latin102/translation3.md

 >>equorum autem nomina Podargus Lampon Xanthus Dinus.

 B. Grammatical questions
 1. In the phrase, Iove adiutore, what case is Iove?
-What kind of construction is this phrase - ablative, used to explain how the main verb of the statement was accomplished.
+What kind of construction is this phrase - ablative, used to explain how the main verb of the statement was accomplished, ablative absolute construction.

 2. What case is stercus, and why is it in that case? - stercus is in the accusative form because it is the direct object of the verb "purgavit"